Does Medicare Cover Atrial Fibrillation?

 GoodRx estimates that the average Medicare beneficiary may pay up to $574 for a one-month supply of Eliquis.

 People with lower incomes may qualify for a Medicare Extra Help program.
-In 2021, prescription costs for those who qualify are no more than $3.70 for generic drugs and $9.20 for brand-name covered drugs.
+In 2021, prescription costs for those who qualify were no more than $3.70 for generic drugs and $9.20 for brand-name covered drugs.

 If you don’t qualify for Extra Help, use the online Medicare Plan Finder tool to see if a different drug plan can save you money.